mozilla/leadership-training/index.md

 layout: home
 ---

-14-week online mentorship program on Working Open for the Mozilla Network.
+Welcome to Mozilla's Open Leadership resources and programs.
+We want to help you work openly as part of the Mozilla Network.